Chenxing-Jiang/SWBio_ML_assignment/README.md

 ## "data_teacher_human.xlsx" file
 - This is a dataset of proteins whose subcellular information have already been reported before.
 The file contains the name of the proteins, subcellular location of proteins, isoforms etc. We only use "name", "TMD", "GRAVY" and "Tail charge" in the analysis.
 - The data is obtained from Costello et al., JCS, 2017 (https://journals.biologists.com/jcs/article/130/9/1675/56732/Predicting-the-targeting-of-tail-anchored-proteins).
-- "data_teacher_human.xlsx" should be included in the location as script.py.
+- "data_teacher_human.xlsx" should be included in the location as ML assignment.ipynb.

 ## "zebrafish_TA_protein_prediction.xlsx" file
 - From data protection prespective, this file is uploaded via Blackboard.
 - This is a dataset that contains about 1000 of proteins that are predicted as tail-anchored proteins, but their subcellular localization are not clear.
 The file contains multiple information of each protein as in "data_teacher_human.xlsx" file, but we only used "Annotated as", "TMD", "GRAVY" and "Tail charge" information (*"Annotated as" indicates protein's name).
--  "zebrafish_TA_protein_prediction.xlsx" file should be included in the location as script.py.
+-  "zebrafish_TA_protein_prediction.xlsx" file should be included in the location as ML assignment.ipynb.